Depending on the nature of your event, you may need to also consider one or more of the following in the planning and delivery of your event:

 - Damage to public space and infrastructure

 - Events calendar

 - Fire danger ratings and total fire bans

 - Risk management plan

-- Site plans and maps
+- Site and Course plans

 - Temporary structures

-- Traffic management plan (TMP)
+- Traffic management and pedestrain management plan (TMP)

 - Venues and facilities